Course Outline

 -

-- Working with time dimensions, including fiscal periods, comparing periods, and year-to-date (YTD) calculations
+- Working with the time dimension, including fiscal periods, comparing periods, and year-to-date (YTD) analysis

 Requirements